 Although unaware of it, our island is gifting us this “sweet gem”, commonly found in the vast groves of carob trees that stretch across Ibiza.

 Nowadays, the carob is making a spectacular comeback due to its many and well-known nutritional properties, including plant proteins, carbohydrates, fatty acids, vitamins, huge mineral content, fibre and a long list of others, earning it the title of superfood.
 This “natural chocolate from Ibiza” is even better than cocoa, which has a 23% fat content, whereas carob contains only 7%.
 It does not cause allergies and is gluten free, making it suitable for coeliac sufferers.

 Ibiza-based company Frutos Secos de Ibiza

 has been promoting this natural local product for the last 4 years.
-The brand has created Exquisite, a range of products made exclusively from this fruit, such as carob flour, chocolate, candy, liquor and beer, and now the eagerly awaited Carob Syrup has just gone on sale
+The brand has created "Ibiza Carob Company", a range of products made exclusively from this fruit, such as carob flour, chocolate, candy, liquor and beer, and now the eagerly awaited Carob Syrup has just gone on sale

-This interesting and healthy syrup, composed solely of water and carob, is obtained by boiling pieces of fresh carob in water for about 2 hours.
+This interesting and healthy syrup, composed solely of water and carob, is obtained by boiling pieces of fresh carob in water for 10 minutes.
 The carobs used are purchased from the Sant Antoni Farming cooperative.
-The next step is to press and reduce the carobs by boiling them for another 3 hours, approximately.
+The next step is to press and reduce the extracted liquid for approximately 3 hours.